Two aviation students sit inside a flight simulator as an instructor assists

 "The addition of this simulator provides expanded learning opportunities for students that they might not get elsewhere," said Melissa Webb, general manager of the BG Flight Center.
 "The ability for our students to gain hands-on training on a major airframe in a simulated, safe setting this early in their career is a major differentiator.
 We've had students go on to work for airlines come back and say, 'I wish we had the CRJ program when I was here because I think it would have really helped me.'"

-Offered through an innovative partnership with North Star Aviation, the new simulator is part of the University’s jet transition capstone course that introduces students to a multi-pilot flight deck and provides virtual training in a turbine aircraft under the guidance of industry-certified instructors.
+Offered through an innovative partnership with North Star Companies, the new simulator is part of the University’s jet transition capstone course that introduces students to a multi-pilot flight deck and provides virtual training in a turbine aircraft under the guidance of industry-certified instructors.

 As one of their final classes at BGSU, students in the course already carry a number of flight hours, with many holding a commercial pilot certificate.
 To further develop their skills, the BG Flight Center provided six competitive scholarships for the inaugural group of students selected to train on the new simulator.
 Program leaders said the additional training will only further prepare students for the intricacies of commercial aviation.